zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/burdick - accrete - 1.x - core.md

 - Module: Yes, burdick-accrete
 - Latest Version: Keel.1999.A
-- Compiles: Yes, With Import Changes
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Passes using gcc.
-- Runs: No, Hangs
+- Runs:
+  - On Linux (WSL2): Runs successfully.

 ## Versions